bmichalski-archive/disl/README.md

 See [test file](https://github.com/bmichalski-js/disl/blob/master/test/integration/angular-integration.spec.js).
 #### Integration with requirejs
 See [test file](https://github.com/bmichalski-js/disl/blob/master/test/integration/requirejs-integration.spec.js).

-### TODO
-* Improve error handling
-  * with specific error types
-* add a way to describe services using JSON

 ### Motivations
 In the past, I have been working for a few years on a rather complex project using both [requirejs](http://requirejs.org/) and [angularjs](https://angularjs.org/) on the client side.